DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 * Run a few snippets consequentially.
 * Snippets results can be sent into parameters names and/or into other snippets values (can repeat this as much as you like).
-* The snippet result can be returned into the chunk `tpl`, have transferring additional data through the parameter `placeholders`.
+* The snippet result can be returned into the chunk `tpl`, have transferring additional data through the parameter `tpl_placeholders`.

 See the documentation for a more complete picture.